Skip to main content

 *.code-workspace

 **Create your .gitignore first.** Before writing any code, set up `.gitignore`.
-It is much easier to prevent large files from entering the repository than to remove them after committing (removing a 10 GB model checkpoint from Git history requires `git filter-branch` or BFG Repo-Cleaner, which rewrites history).
+It is much easier to prevent large files from entering the repository than to remove them after committing (removing a 10 GB model checkpoint from Git history requires `git filter-repo` (the modern recommended tool) or BFG Repo-Cleaner, which rewrites history).

 Useful Git Workflows